-Established in 1966 in memory of Alfred Schutz, The Husserl Archives at the New School is a research center for phenomenology and phenomenological philosophy under the direction of the Department of Philosophy.
-The center is in possession of a complete collection of transcriptions of Edmund Husserl's unpublished writings, currently located in the Raymond Fogelman Library.
+Established in 1966 in memory of Alfred Schutz, the Husserl Archives at the New School is a research center for phenomenology and phenomenological philosophy under the direction of the Department of Philosophy.
+The center is in possession of a collection of transcriptions of Edmund Husserl's unpublished writings, currently located in the Raymond Fogelman Library.

 The purpose of the Husserl Archives is to promote and facilitate

 research in the work of Husserl in particular and phenomenological

 philosophy generally.
 The activities of the center will include the